Beihang University: Hangzhou Innovation Institute

+It is located in Hi-Tech Zone, Binjiang District, Hangzhou City, Zhejiang Province.

 Beihai College

 Beihai College of Beihang University is an independent college of Beihang University.
 The college is jointly managed by Beihang University and the People's Government of Beihai Municipality.
 The college is located in Yinhai District, Beihai City, Guangxi Zhuang Autonomous Region.
-It was established in 2005 and registration was suspended. in 2013.
+It was established in 2005 and registration was suspended in 2013.
 On August 25, 2017, the People's Government of Beihai Municipality conducted an organizational review at Beihang University Beihai College.
 Enrollment is expected to resume in 2018.
 Beihang University has a leading group for the administration of schools in Beihai, which is headed by the vice president.

 Management

 Administrative affiliation

 Beihang University has been affiliated to the First Ministry of Machinery Industry, the Third Ministry of Machinery, the Ministry of Aviation Industry, the Ministry of Aerospace Industries, the Science, Technology and National Defense Industries Commission since its establishment.
 Ministry of Science, Technology and Industry for National Defense, State Council and Ministry of Industry and Information Technology.
 These ministries are government departments that are directly related to the aerospace industry.

 Today, Beihang is affiliated to the Ministry of Industry and Information Technology of the People's Republic of China, which is established at the level of the vice minister and is managed by the State Administration of National Defense Science, Technology and Industry.
 The People's Government is jointly built by the Ministry of Industry and Information Technology of the People's Republic of China, the Ministry of Education of the People's Republic of China, the Chinese Academy of Engineering and the Beijing Municipal Government.